chainside/btcnodejs/README.md

 #### static fromHex(hex)

 Returns a ScriptPubKey object from an hexadecimal string representing the body of the script.
 If the hex is representing an identifiable script, the fromHex() will return an instance of the specific ScriptPubKey.
-At the moment, identifiables scripts are P2pkh, P2sh, P2wpkhV0, P2wshV0
+At the moment, identifiables scripts are P2pkh, P2sh, P2wpkhV0, P2wshV0, MultiSig

 ```javascript
 const btcnodejs = require('btcnodejs')